Ant01n3/ReliefExtruder/README.md

 # ReliefExtruder

 A height-map generator that produce files in STL suitable for 3D printing.
 The height maps are grids of regularly spaced points describing the elevation or height of, for example, a geographical map.
-The program reads these points and generated a 3D model of it in the STL format, suitable for use with many 3D printers and 3D softwares.
+The program reads these points and generates a 3D model of it in the STL format, suitable for use with many 3D printers and 3D softwares.

 ## Compilation